 - There must be a written Surrogacy Agreement signed by all the parties.

-NSW intended parents can seek IVF treatment outside NSW – there is no requirement that the treatment must occur on home soil.
-However, most other States have restrictions on whether their clinics can treat patients from interstate.
-Generally speaking, NSW residents can seek treatment in Queensland, and even overseas, and a NSW court will make a Parentage Order if the surrogacy arrangement satisfies all the other criteria.
+New South Wales intended parents can seek IVF treatment outside NSW – there is no requirement that the treatment must occur on home soil.
+However, most other states have restrictions on whether their clinics can treat patients from interstate.
+Generally speaking, surrogacy arrangements in New South Wales can seek treatment in Queensland, and even overseas, and a NSW court will make a Parentage Order if the surrogacy arrangement satisfies all the other criteria.
 You should speak to a lawyer before pursuing treatment options outside of your State.

 Women need not have had their own child before becoming a surrogate.
 However, whilst this is not a legal requirement, clinics and counsellors will still need to approve the arrangement.